 The tie-up provides a much-needed boost for Apple in a country where it's trailing rivals, even though China is its second-largest market after the U.S. It will also give Apple extra firepower in its intensifying global competition with South Korea's Samsung Electronics Co Ltd <005930.KS>.

 Apple didn't disclose financial terms of the agreement.
 Tim Cook, Apple's chief executive, said in its statement that China is an extremely important market for the Cupertino-based company.

-China Mobile could gain 17 million new iPhone activations in 2014 alone, according to research firm Forrester - more than double the 16.8 million iPhones Apple sold in mainland China for the 12 months ended September, according to Forrester data.
+China Mobile could gain 17 million new iPhone activations in 2014 alone, according to research firm Forrester - more than the 16.8 million iPhones Apple sold in mainland China for the 12 months ended September, according to Forrester data.

 But after an expected initial surge, Apple is likely to find itself back in a costly marketing battle with Samsung Electronics.

 The deal has been years in the making, with numerous visits by Apple to the state-owned carrier's Beijing headquarters.
 Negotiations have been tricky, in part because of disagreements over details like revenue-sharing, analysts have said.